sixeyed/docker-windows-workshop/slides/sections/thankyou.md

 Thanks for coming to the workshop.
 We hope it was useful and we'll be glad to have your feedback.

-The content for this workshop will stay online and you don't need a Windows Server VM to follow along - you can do everything with [Docker Desktop](https://www.docker.com/docker-windows) on Windows 10.
+The content for this workshop will stay online and you don't need a Windows Server VM to follow along - you can do everything with [Docker Desktop](https://www.docker.com/docker-windows) on Windows 10 with update 1809.

 But before you go...